theuerc/pyravelry/docs/index.md

 'MerinoSeide'
 ```

-I've checked the API endpoints / models that are currently supported in the official documentation.
+I've checked the API endpoints / models that are currently supported from the official [Ravelry Documentation](https://www.ravelry.com/api/).
 The crossed ones are not planned to ever be supported:

 Endpoints: